 - Read their profiles and make sure they can be trusted and are capable to handle your pets well.

 - Arrange trail meetup so to make sure they can cope well with each other.

-- Arrange trail stay before you go for your holiday.
+- Arrange a trial stay before you go for your holiday.